Creativity, they say, is solving problems with no apparent solutions.

 The same applies to ideas.

-Optimizing Return with Portfolio of Projects
+Optimising Return with Portfolio of Projects

 Venture Capitalist create portfolio of investment projects, like a basket of lottery tickets.
 Only one or two will be winners.
 Every funding cycle, they retain the winners, throw away the loosing tickets.